Venture Creation: The 4th Leg of the Corporate Strategy Stool

 Acquiring other businesses offers tech enablement benefits without the need to invest in the development and maintenance of custom applications.

-This lack of ROI — and loss of capital — even extends to FAANG companies.
-In 2012, Google unloaded Motorola for $2.9 billion just one year after its purchase of the handset business for $12.5 billion.
+In 2012, Google unloaded Motorola for $2.9 billion, a year after its purchase of the handset business for $12.5 billion.

 Partner: Working with other businesses

-Partnering with forward-thinking technology providers and/or other cutting-edge companies enables access to established products and their own ongoing innovation initiatives.
-And that means the potential for new, jointly created offerings — and possibly entirely new revenue streams.
+Partnering with forward-thinking tech providers and/or other cutting-edge companies enables access to established products and their own ongoing innovation initiatives.

 In short, this approach allows organizations to leverage external expertise and resources that enable greater speed to market in areas where custom development in-house is not feasible.

-However, partnerships carry risks, including misaligned visions and competing priorities.
 This can slow progress and lead to negative press.
 And that impacts consumers' brand sentiment.

 "[T]o succeed in a significant, cost-efficient, and timely way, [corporations] need to partner with other companies who have their own special interests and concerns, which turns out to be very hard," a trio of corporate research directors recently wrote for Harvard Business Review.